Tarqui, Guayaquil Canton

 Tarqui is an urban parish in Guayaquil Canton, Guayas, Ecuador, named after the Battle of Tarqui.

-Tarqui is the largest and most populous parish in Guayaquil.
-It occupies the northern half of the city.
+Occupying the northern half of the city, it is the largest and most populous parish in Guayaquil.
+Most universities are located in its territory.

+Other important places include the José Joaquín de Olmedo International Airport and the Rafael Mendoza Avilés Bridge, which connects the city with Durán and major cities of the country.

+Population

 At the 2001 census, the parish had a population of 835,486 inhabitants, 42.9% of the population in the city.
 Its southeastern portion belongs to the downtown.

-Importance

-The importance of this parish is due to its massive population and area.
-Most universities are located in its territory.
-Other important places include the José Joaquín de Olmedo International Airport and the Rafael Mendoza Avilés Bridge, which connects the city with Durán and major cities of the country.
+Recent developments

+In 2024, there were 1,458 complaints of car thefts in Tarqui, which Expreso called "the epicenter of car thefts in Guayaquil" ("el epicentro de los robos de autos en Guayaquil").